2014 Pennsylvania gubernatorial election: Background

 Democrats and Republicans have alternated in the governorship of Pennsylvania every eight years from 1950 to 2010.
 This has been referred to as "the cycle", but it was broken with a Democratic Party win in 2014.
 Pennsylvania has also voted against the party of the sitting president in 18 of the last 19 gubernatorial contests dating back to 1938; Democrats lost 16 of the previous 17 Pennsylvania gubernatorial races with a Democratic president in the White House, a pattern begun in 1860.
 The last incumbent governor to be defeated for re-election was Democrat William Bigler in 1854.
 Until 1968, governors could only serve one term; the state constitution now allows governors to serve two consecutive terms.
 Libertarian nominee Ken Krawchuk failed to file the paperwork to be on the ballot in time and was excluded from the election as a result.

 Republican primary

 Incumbent Tom Corbett filed to run, as did Bob Guzzardi, an attorney and conservative activist.
 However, Guzzardi failed to file a statement of financial interests as required by law, after being told by an employee of the State Department that it was unnecessary.
 Four Republicans, backed by the state Republican Party, sued to have him removed from the race.
 The case reached the state Supreme Court, which ordered that Guzzardi's name be struck from the ballot.
-NASCAR Camping World Truck Series veteran Norm Benning backed Governor Corbett during the later half of the NASCAR season with Re-Elect Tom Corbett placed on his truck.
+NASCAR Camping World Truck Series veteran Norm Benning backed Governor Corbett during the later half of the NASCAR season with "Re-Elect Tom Corbett" posted on his truck.